T20X/notes/low latency/lock-free.md

 A release sequence headed by a release operation A on an atomic object M is a maximal contiguous sub-sequence of side effects in the modification order of M, where the first operation is A, and every subsequent operation is an atomic read-modify-write operation

+If the "initialized" bit is set by a memory_order_release operation, additional bits in the same location are added using any atomic read-modify-write operations, and then the "initialized" bit is read via a memory_order_acquire load, we guarantee that the initial release operation still synchronizes with the final acquire load, even if the intervening read-modify-write operations are relaxed operations.
+In order for a release store to synchronize with an acquire load on the same location, the acquire load must observe either the value stored by the original release operation, or another store operation in the "release sequence" headed by the release store.
+Read-modify-write operations are included in the release sequence, and hence the appropriate synchronizes-with relationship is established, and a thread observing the "initialized" bit set is guaranteed to see the intialization of the associated objec

+The standard implementation of reference counting relies heavily on the fact that atomic read-modify-write operations are included in release sequences

+**IMPORTANT--> changes in C++20**
+Except for the initial release operation, a release sequence consists solely of atomic read-modify-write operationsffect on original feature: If a memory_order_release atomic store is followed by a memory_order_relaxed store to the same variable by the same thread, then reading the latter value with a memory_order_acquire load no longer provides any "happens before" guarantees, even in the absence of intervening stores by another thread.

 ## "visible side effect"

 A visible side effect A on a scalar object or bit-field M with respect to a value computation B of M satisfies the conditions: